marctuscher/tf-multitask-pos-ner/README.md

 python3 server.py model/
 ```
 ## Building the client
-The client is written in Angular and can be build using
+The client is written in Angular and can be built using
 ```
 cd src/client/
 ng build -op ../static/